matsola-sv/hierarchical-table/README.md

 # Hierarchical Table

 Hierarchical Table built with `[React, TypeScript, Vite, MUI, Redux, and Firebase]`.
 This component renders a tree-structured table with expandable and collapsible subtables.
 It supports row deletion along with all of their descendants.
-Designed for scalable presentation of dynamic data with full control over hierarchy and state
+Designed for scalable presentation of dynamic data with full control over hierarchy and state.
+Includes built-in localization support for multilingual interfaces.

 ## Authentication